Correlation Functions and Stochastic Feynman Rules for Self-Interacting Scalar Fields: Establishment of Stochastic Feynman Rules

 \subsubsection{Generalized Stochastic Feynman Rules at Finite Fictitious Times}

 From the last section, we develop generalized stochastic Feynman rules at finite fictitious times for any given fictitious-time orderings, including external fictitious times, as followings: \begin{enumerate} \item[*] The 1\textsuperscript{st}-4\textsuperscript{th} rules equally hold, i.e., (\ref{eq31}), (\ref{eq32}), (\ref{eq33}), and (\ref{eq34}). \item[5.]
-For unconnected propagators $k_1\,(0 \leq \tau_1 \leq t_1)$, $\cdots$, $k_N\,(0 \leq \tau_N \leq t_N)$ with a given fictitious-time ordering section $\cdots > t^{\prime} > \tau_1 > \cdots > \tau_N > t > \cdots$ where $t$ and $t^{\prime}$ are external fictitious time ranges, in order of which has a smaller fictitious-time variable, impose\footnote{The last product directly represents an initial temporal boundary condition of the system.}
+For unconnected propagators $k_1\,(0 \leq \tau_1 \leq t_1)$, $\cdots$, $k_N\,(0 \leq \tau_N \leq t_N)$ with a given fictitious-time ordering section $\cdots > t^{\prime} > \tau_1 > \cdots > \tau_N > t > \cdots$ where $t$ and $t^{\prime}$ are external fictitious time ranges, in order of which has a smaller fictitious-time variable, impose\footnote{The last product directly represents an adjustment of the amplitude for the system $\exists{t}<\tau$.}

 where $p_{i, 1}, \cdots, p_{i, m}$ are not doubly-mentioned internal lines while $q_{i, m + 1}, \cdots, q_{i, n - 1}$ are doubly-mentioned internal lines, both branched from $k_{i}$.
 Here the last integral variable runs between those two external fictitious times $\tau_{1} \in [t, t^{\prime}]$.$\quad\rightarrow\quad$Generalization of (\ref{eq35}) and (\ref{eq36}). \item[6.]
 Following the given fictitious-time ordering, for external legs, apply the checkmark strategy also on $t_{\text{ext}}$'s not for the legs and their branching lines but the legs and their connected momenta, i.e., (\ref{eq41}) and (\ref{eq43}). \item[*] The 7\textsuperscript{th}-9\textsuperscript{th} rules equally hold, i.e., (\ref{eq37}), (\ref{eq38}), and (\ref{eq39}). \end{enumerate} We recognize that $(t, t^{\prime}) > \tau$'s on all connections and letting $t\,\rightarrow\,0$ return \hyperlink{subsubsection.3.2.2}{Section 3.2.2} while all possible orderings $\exists t < \tau$ give zero contribution at equal and large fictitious time because of the last integral $\tau_{1}\in[t, t^{\prime}]$.